first test for connectivity

 > something interesting here

-, the response changed — it only reported a wrong password.
-This suggests that admin
+When I switched the username to admin, the response changed — it only reported a wrong password.
+This suggests that admin is a valid username, while admia triggers an error indicating both fields are invalid.

-I also noticed the Content-Length
+I also noticed the Content-Length in the responses is different.

 ffuf -w /usr/share/wordlists/SecLists/Usernames/top-usernames-shortlist.txt \ -X POST -u http://lookup.thm/login.php \ -d "username=FUZZ&password=abbb" \ -H "Content-Type: application/x-www-form-urlencoded"

-Now i start fuzzing for possible passwords for the user admin
+Now i start fuzzing for possible passwords for the user admin.

 Then I tried BurpSuite again.

-?
+But somehow the password didn’t work for admin?
 So I changed the password a bit to test.

-user gives the generic error as before.But if I change or delete just one letter in the password, the response switches back to “wrong password.”
+admin user gives the generic error as before.But if I change or delete just one letter in the password, the response switches back to “wrong password.”

-So here I think the username admin
+So here I think the username admin is valid,

 but the password for that username might not be correct.